jun-lsh/demon-core-website/demon-core/content/quiz/index.md

 1. [ ] Experiments did not stop, they were simply moved to Area 51 and were undocumented.
 1. [ ] The US Government signed a peace treaty banning them from ever conducting such experiments again.

+## What happened to the Demon Core after experiments on it had ended?

+---
+shuffle_answers: false
+---

+1. [ ] It was used in the Gilda bomb dropped during the Able test at Operation Crossroads
+1. [ ] It was sold to the Iranian government in 2006 by the CIA after 60 years in storage
+1. [x] It was melted down and incorporated into other nuclear weapons in the nuclear arsenal
+1. [ ] It was used in the bomb dropped during the Charlie test at Operation Crossroads

 {{< /quizdown >}}